HL7/fhir-us-ndh/input/pagecontent/index.md

 - When querying National Directory API actors, Consumer Application actors **SHALL** interpret missing Must Support data elements within resource instances as data not present in the National Directory API actor’s system.

 ### Relationship to US Core
-This implementation guide was written for a US audience and profiles resources from US Core STU 6.1.0, where available (Practitioner, PractionerRole,Organization, and Location), and otherwise from R4.0.1 (CareTeam, Consent, Endpoint, HealthCareService, InsurancePlan, OrganizationAffiliation, VerificationResult).
+This implementation guide was written for a US audience and profiles resources from US Core STU 6.1.0, where available (Practitioner, PractitionerRole,Organization, and Location), and otherwise from R4.0.1 (CareTeam, Consent, Endpoint, HealthCareService, InsurancePlan, OrganizationAffiliation, VerificationResult).
 The Network profile is based on USCore Organization, since there was no contradiction between the USCore profile and the NDH requirements.
 However, the NPI and CLIA identifier types, which are Must-Support, are clearly intended for provider organizations only and are not expected to be populated for other organization types.
 Restriction profile is based on the R4.0.1 Consent profile.

 ### Dependency
 {% include dependency-table-short.xhtml %}